a20351766/udo.1.4.0/docs/source/upgrading_your_network_tutorial.rst

           Although, this is only mandatory if you are updating your chaincode as part of the upgrade process.
-If you are not updating your chaincode as part of the upgrade process, it is possible to get endorsements from peers running at different Fabric versions.
+If you are not updating your chaincode as part of the upgrade process, it is possible to get endorsements from peers running at different UDO versions.

 Before we get into the CLI container and issue the invoke, make sure the CLI is updated to the most current version by issuing: